- Equity management explained for founders

 Part of equity management involves updating your investors and employee stakeholders on your company’s growth and finances.
 The more knowledge and support your stakeholders have, the more likely they are to continue investing in your company.

-Keeping stakeholders in the loop requires time and technology.
+Keeping stakeholders informed requires time and technology.
 In addition to issuing electronic certificates to stakeholders, you may also want to send regular investor updates that detail:

 Your company’s trajectory